Best IT Support Companies in 2026

 | 5 | Electric | Helpdesk + device management for SMBs | Subscription IT support | Modern helpdesk UX; MDM | Public brand |

-What an IT Support Company Actually Does
+What Does an IT Support Company Actually Do?

 The two halves rarely overlap in one vendor.
 Demand for both is rising: the U.S. Bureau of Labor Statistics projects computer support specialist employment to grow about 6% from 2023 to 2033, while BLS projects 17% growth for software developers over the same window — and BLS reports a 2024 median pay near $99,700 for software developers versus about $60,800 for support specialists, a wage gap that reflects how different the two jobs are.
 The IDC view is that worldwide spending on AI is on track to surpass $300 billion by 2026; that spend creates production systems needing code-literate support.
 This ranking treats helpdesk and engineering support as distinct buying decisions, and is explicit about which company wins which.

-What Changed in IT Support for 2026
+What Changed in IT Support for 2026?

 - The global managed services market was valued near $365 billion in 2024 and is forecast past $900 billion by 2033, per Grand View Research — growth concentrated in the MSP/helpdesk half.